cheesoup/GRPH/_posts/2021-11-20-the-web-is-obese.md

 <link rel="stylesheet" href="/_nuxt/8fda144dac918648a67b.css" />
 <link rel="stylesheet" href="/_nuxt/364a65052d6aaed82138.css" />
 {% endhighlight %}

+Though I don't really have much of a basis to question these pre-loaded these scripts, I do wonder why a simple index page would need so many.
+It seems like each one of these scripts has a CSS file paired with.
+This leads me to believe that each of JS file is a definition for an embedded application.
+If they are applications, I'm not really sure what they do.
+My hunch is that it's for web analytics.
+Either way, pre-loading this many scripts is not exactly ideal.
+It forces the user's browser to process said scripts before it can begin to load page.
+This obviously complexifies and slows down the process of loading a page.
+Furthermore, since these are all externally linked requests must be made to reach this content.
+Essentially, it's forcing you to load some other crap before you can even load the page your requesting.
+This obviously useful in a lot of scenarios, but again it's something not to be abused.

 So yeah, OCAD’s homepage sucks.
 It's slow and bloated and kind of broken at times.
 And it's not just OCAD's homepage that sucks.
 There are plenty of other